jazzyfresh/koan-lang/README.md

         a[i] = i;
     }

-**List Comprension** essentially operates as a for-loop, but has a list where the range would go
+**For-Each** essentially operates as a for-loop, but has a list where the range would go

     // Java                                c: koan
     int result = 0;                        result := 0
     int [] a = {1,2,3,4,5};                a := [1,2,3,4,5]
-    for (int x : a) {                      8: a {|x| result += x}
+    for (int x : a) {                      8: a |x| result += x
         result += x;
     }

-The list (when recognizing that it is in a for-loop) will implicitly return an iterator that the block can iterate over.
+The list will implicitly return an iterator that the block can iterate over.

 **While-loops** are represented the same way, but without ranges or lists.
 They have no condition either: